subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-List-Look-Like.md

 **Motivation**

 Listening to album alone has always been my biggest pleasure.
-As one of the most influential music brand and magazine, Rolling Stone once published a list in 2012 of the Greatest 500 Albums of all time based on opinions from music industrial figures.
-I hope to discover more insights about music development trend as well as characteristics by visualizing this dataset.
-In addition, I also want to briefly explore my personal taste within the 500 albums.
+As one of the most influential magazine focusing on popular culture, Rolling Stone once published a list in 2012 based on opinions from 100 artists, producers, industry executives and journalists to vote the greatest 500 albums of all time.
+I hope to visualize the music tastes within these industrial figures, which could be one kind of voice reflecting the development of contemporary music in North America and Europe.
+In addition, I would also briefly explore my own preference within the 500 albums.

 [Rolling Stone's 500 Greatest Albums of All Time - wikipedia](https://en.wikipedia.org/wiki/Rolling_Stone%27s_500_Greatest_Albums_of_All_Time)